 - Commitment to impact

-Duke researchers led 217 global health-related research projects that received new or renewed funding in 2018-19.Learn More
+Duke researchers led 251 global health-related research projects that received new or renewed funding totaling more than $121 milllion in 2019-20.Learn More

-DGHI faculty, staff and students are engaged in projects and partnerships in more than 40 countries across the globe.Learn More
+DGHI faculty, staff and students are engaged in projects and partnerships in 33 countries across the globe.Learn More

 DGHI hosts education programs for undergraduate, master's degree, medical and doctoral students from a broad range of disciplines.Learn More